 How to minimise the impact

 The best way to avoid breaches is to keep the threat actors out.
 This means fully understanding the risks they pose, the methods they use, and the techniques and skills you need to deny them entry.
 In addition to tools, time and resources must be dedicated to regular training of all people connected to the company.
-Learn how you can minimise the impact of breaches by reading our whitepaper.
+Learn how you can minimise the impact of breaches by reading our minimising the impact of a breach whitepaper.